Tracking your food and calorie intake can be important.

 FatSecret is a free calorie counter.
 It includes a food diary, nutrition database, healthy recipes, exercise log, weight chart and journal.

-A barcode scanner is also included to help track packaged foods.
+A barcode scanner helps track packaged foods.

 This calorie counter is very user-friendly.
 It also includes a chat community where users can swap success stories and get tips, recipes and more.